Mister Rogers: It's You I Like

 This program is part of our TV Membership Campaign.
 Support quality programming you depend on from KPBS.
 Give now!

-"Mister Rogers: It’s You I Like," a celebrity-filled, hour-long special that premieres on PBS in March 2018, celebrates MISTER ROGERS’ NEIGHBORHOOD, the pioneering PBS series that premiered nationally 50 years ago and became an iconic and enduring landmark in the world of children’s television and beyond.
+"Mister Rogers: It’s You I Like," a celebrity-filled, hour-long special that premiered on PBS in 2018, celebrates MISTER ROGERS’ NEIGHBORHOOD, the pioneering PBS series that premiered nationally 50 years ago and became an iconic and enduring landmark in the world of children’s television and beyond.

 Cast members from the groundbreaking series share their personal perspectives and insights in this new production, which pays tribute to television’s longest-running children’s series, still broadcast on many PBS stations today.